stacks-network/docs/src/pages/write-smart-contracts/billboard-tutorial.md

     block.receipts[3].result.expectUtf8('testing...');

+    let [event] = block.receipts[0].events;
+    let { sender, recipient, amount } = event.stx_transfer_event;
+    sender.expectPrincipal('ST1J4G6RR643BCG8G8SR6M2D9Z9KXT2NJDRK3FBTK');
+    recipient.expectPrincipal('ST1HTBVD3JG9C05J7HBJTHGR0GGW7KXW28M5JS8QE.billboard');
+    amount.expectInt(100);

     assetMaps = chain.getAssetsMaps();
     assertEquals(assetMaps.assets['STX'][wallet_1.address], balance - 210);
   },
 });
 ```

-Modify the default imports in the boilerplate to include `{ Clarinet, Tx, Chain, Account, types }` from the `clarinet`
-Deno library.

-Give the test a descriptive name using the `name` field, then modify the test function to include the `chain` and
-`accounts` arguments.
-Make sure that you define a type for each of the arguments to satisfy the Typescript compiler.

-Using the Clarinet library, define variables to get a wallet address principal from the Clarinet configuration, and the
-balance of that address on the chain.

-The functional part of the test is defined using the `chain.mineBlock()` function, which simulates the mining of a
-block.
-Within that function, the test makes 4 contract calls (`Tx.contractCall()`), 2 calls to `set-message` and 2 calls
-to `get-message`.

-Once the simulated block is mined, the test can make assertions about the chain state.
-This is accomplished using the
-`assertEquals()` function and the `expect` function.
-In this case, the test asserts that the once the simulated block
-is mined, the block height is now equal to `2`, and that the number of receipts (contract calls) in the block are
-exactly `4`.

-The test can then make assertions about the return values of the contract.
-The test checks that the result of the
-transaction calls to `get-message` match the string values that the calls to `set-message` contain.
-This covers the
-capability of both contract functions.
-Finally, the test asserts that STX were transferred from the transaction
-caller wallet, covering the price updating and token transfer.
+Try running `clarinet test` to see the output of the unit test.

--> You have now learned how to store and update data on chain with a variable, and how to transfer STX tokens from
+=> You have now learned how to store and update data on chain with a variable, and how to transfer STX tokens from
 a contract caller to a new principal address.
+Additionally, you have learned how to write a unit test for a simple
+Clarity contract using Clarinet.

 [counter tutorial]: /write-smart-contracts/counter-tutorial
 [clarinet]: /write-smart-contracts/clarinet